 What are the best home security cameras?

-If you need a budget outdoor camera that can withstand the elements, the Blink XT2 is the way to go.
-It costs less $99, yet captures good-quality video, and gives you a lot of control over what gets recorded.
-However, Wyze has launched its own budget outdoor camera, the Wyze Cam Outdoor ($50), which has both local and cloud-based video storage options, as well as person detection.
-And, you can take the Wyze Cam Outdoor with you on vacation, too.
+If you need a fully wireless budget outdoor camera that can withstand the elements, the Blink Outdoor is the way to go.
+It costs $99, yet captures good-quality video, and gives you a lot of control over what gets recorded.
+And, you can also store video locally, or pay for a cloud subscription, which starts at $30/year.

-Don't let the low price fool you; the Wyze Cam 1080p is the best home security camera for those on a budget.
-As its name suggests, it can record video at a resolution of 1080p, and while the quality isn't up to the same par as the Arlo Q, it's still sharp enough to see who's there.
+Don't let the low price fool you; the Wyze Cam v3 is the best home security camera for those on a budget.
+As its name suggests, it can record video at a resolution of 1080p, and while the quality isn't up to the same par as the 4K Arlo Ultra, it's still sharp enough to see who's there.
+Its color night vision is especially impressive.

-There's no subscription service, but the Wyze Cam 1080p comes with two weeks of free cloud storage — though clips are limited to 14 seconds — as well as a microSD card slot which you can use to enable continuous recording and create time-lapse videos.
-With an add-on module, you can link this camera to Wyze's motion sensors and smart bulbs, as well as to third party smart-home devices with Alexa and Google Assistant.
+The Wyze Cam v3 comes with two weeks of free cloud storage — though clips are limited to 12 seconds — but it also has a microSD card slot which you can use to enable continuous recording and create time-lapse videos.
+You can get unlimited-length videos and no cool-down periods if you subscribe to Wyze Cam Plus ($1.25/month per camera).
+That's cheap but good.

-The Blink XT2 is the best home security camera for those looking for a truly wireless option for less than $100.
-The XT2's camera runs off two AA batteries, and communicates wirelessly with a small base station that's connected to your Wi-Fi network.
+The Blink Outdoor is the best home security camera for those looking for a truly wireless option for less than $100.
+The camera runs off two AA batteries (which should last up to two years), and communicates wirelessly with a small base station that's connected to your Wi-Fi network.

 All of this will cost you, though: A single camera (with the hub) is $399, and extra cameras are $299 each.
 The Arlo Ultra doesn't come with a free tier of cloud storage, so you have to spend at least $3 per month if you want to save any videos.
 And if you want to save 4K videos, it’s an extra $1.99 per camera per month, on top of the monthly plan, the latter of which is waived for the first year.
 But if you want the absolute best when it comes to video quality, the Arlo Ultra has it.